pushapshandilya-hash/IAM/service-mesh-security-standard.md

 - Service mesh control planes and data planes
 - Single-cluster, multi-cluster, and hybrid / multi-cloud mesh deployments
 - Multitenant mesh deployments and tenant isolation
-- Security of the CI/CD pipeline that builds and deploys mesh workloads and policy (pipeline security, not change-management process)

 **Out of scope** (governed by separate enterprise standards, cross-referenced only):